stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Yet even more monstrous exaggerations of Nature seemed disturbingly close at hand.
-I have said that these peaks are higher than the Himalayas, but the sculptures forbid me to say that they are earth&rsquo;s highest.
+I have said that these peaks are higher than the Himalayas, but the sculptures forbid me to say that they are earth's highest.
 That grim honour is beyond doubt reserved for something which half the sculptures hesitated to record at all, whilst others approached it with obvious repugnance and trepidation.
-It seems that there was one part of the ancient land&mdash;the first part that ever rose from the waters after the earth had flung off the moon and the Old Ones had seeped down from the stars&mdash;which had come to be shunned as vaguely and namelessly evil.
+It seems that there was one part of the ancient land--the first part that ever rose from the waters after the earth had flung off the moon and the Old Ones had seeped down from the stars--which had come to be shunned as vaguely and namelessly evil.
 Cities built there had crumbled before their time, and had been found suddenly deserted.
-Then when the first great earth-buckling had convulsed the region in the Comanchian age, a frightful line of peaks had shot suddenly up amidst the most appalling din and chaos&mdash;and earth had received her loftiest and most terrible mountains.
+Then when the first great earth-buckling had convulsed the region in the Comanchian age, a frightful line of peaks had shot suddenly up amidst the most appalling din and chaos--and earth had received her loftiest and most terrible mountains.

-  If the scale of the carvings was correct, these abhorred things must have been much over 40,000 feet high&mdash;radically vaster than even the shocking mountains of madness we had crossed.
+  If the scale of the carvings was correct, these abhorred things must have been much over 40,000 feet high--radically vaster than even the shocking mountains of madness we had crossed.
 They extended, it appeared, from about Latitude 77&deg;, E. Longitude 70&deg;
-to Latitude 70&deg;, E. Longitude 100&deg;&mdash;less than 300 miles away from the dead city, so that we would have spied their dreaded summits in the dim western distance had it not been for that vague opalescent haze.
+to Latitude 70&deg;, E. Longitude 100&deg;--less than 300 miles away from the dead city, so that we would have spied their dreaded summits in the dim western distance had it not been for that vague opalescent haze.
 Their northern end must likewise be visible from the long Antarctic Circle coast-line at Queen Mary Land.